cmhl93/course-crib-sheet/git-a-developer-job.md

 ## Mobile-First Essentials

-  What does "mobile-first" mean?
+  * What does "mobile-first" mean?
-    Building responsive web pages starting from mobile devices Why?
+    * Building responsive web pages starting from mobile devices
+       * Why?
-        More traffic from mobile devices than traditional desktops and laptops Our primaryy source of traffic should not be an afterthought Traditional "desktop-first" responsive design resulted in bloated slow loading desktops We don't want anyone to have to download extra data that they won't even use Mobile-first = efficient websites that load as quickly as possible for everyone
+         * More traffic from mobile devices than traditional desktops and laptops
+           * Our primaryy source of traffic should not be an afterthought
+         * Traditional "desktop-first" responsive design resulted in bloated slow loading desktops
+           * We don't want anyone to have to download extra data that they won't even use
+   * Mobile-first = efficient websites that load as quickly as possible for everyone

-   Mobile first in different contexts
+   * Mobile first in different contexts
-    Design context
+     * Design context
-      Desiging around a smaller screen first
+       * Desiging around a smaller screen first
-      Force us to prioritize our content
+       * Force us to prioritize our content
-      Anticipate more common user actions
+       * Anticipate more common user actions
-      Information architects, graphic designers, usuability experts.
+       * Information architects, graphic designers, usuability experts.
-    Development Context
+    * Development Context
-      Coding the site so devices don't download unnecessary data Treat the most essential view of our website as our baseline and code upwards from there Make the site load quickly for everyone
+       * Coding the site so devices don't download unnecessary data
+       * Treat the most essential view of our website as our baseline and code upwards from there
+       * Make the site load quickly for everyone

-    Where do we begin with mobile-first development?
+    * Where do we begin with mobile-first development?
-      -HTML
-      -CSS
-      -JavaScript
+       * HTML
+       * CSS
+       * JavaScript

-      Mixins:
+     * Mixins:
+        ```
         npm install postcss-mixins --save-dev

         @define-mixin atSmall
         @mixin atSmall
+        ```

-      Responsive Images
+  * Responsive Images
-        Reasons to use responsive images
+    * Reasons to use responsive images
       1. Art direction & cropping situation
+            ```
             <picture>
               <source srcset="images/dog-crop-large.jpg" media="(min-width: 1200px)">
               <source srcset="images/dog-crop-medium.jpg" media="(min-width: 760px)">
               <img src="images/dog-crop-small.jpg" alt="Puppy in the sand">
             </picture>
+            ```
        2. Image resolution & file size situation (faster load times)
+            ```
             <img srcset="images/dog-resolution-small.jpg 570w, images/dog-resolution-medium.jpg 1200w, images/dog-resolution-large.jpg 1920w" alt="Puppy in the Sand">
+            ```

-     Quick Tips for testing, responsive images
+     *  Quick Tips for testing, responsive images
-      Add counterparts of images-dark overlay pixel size Simulating and testing pixels:
+        * Add counterparts of images-dark overlay pixel size
+        * Simulating and testing pixels:
-        Inspect-> device icon
+          * Inspect-> device icon

-    //Other
+      * //Other
-      In-line element - the browser thinks it's similar to a line of text em -> relative to the font size
+        * In-line element - the browser thinks it's similar to a line of text
+        * em -> relative to the font size

-      Too many modifier classes?
+      * Too many modifier classes?
-        -easier to create than unique classes
+        * easier to create than unique classes
-        Ex: new style updates
+          * Ex: new style updates
-        Avoid spaghetti CSS
+        * Avoid spaghetti CSS

-        When we float an element, we take it out of the normal flow of the page.
+      * When we float an element, we take it out of the normal flow of the page.
-          -Clear floats:
+        * Solution: clear floats!
+            ```
             &::after{
               content: "";
               clear: both;
               display: table;
             }
+            ```

-      font-weight: 400 -> standard
+      * font-weight: 400 -> standard

 ## Git Branches